zhpn1024/ribotish/README.rst

 :predict:	Main function to predict ORF/TIS.
 :tisdiff:	Call diffential TIS between two TIS data

 The main input data should be in bam file format.
-Reads should be trimmed and aligned to genome.
+Reads should be trimmed and aligned to genome using end-to-end mode (no soft-clip).
 Intron splicing is supported.
 Some attributes are needed such as NM, NH and MD.
 For STAR, ```--outSAMattributes All``` should be set. bam file should be sorted and indexed by samtools_.

 All positions or regions reported by Ribo-TISH are 0 based, half open, same as in bed_ format.